OGO JAR Partnership

 Power of Recognition: Look for the Helpers

 In partnership with the Kentucky Derby Festival, Global Game Changers Student Empowerment Program provided a Give A Day Week service project to students enrolled in Jefferson County Public Schools, Archdiocese of Louisville Schools and Louisville Independent, Private, and Home Schools.
 The project encouraged students and educators to recognize the SUPER volunteers who make the amazing Kentucky Derby Festival events possible.
 The classrooms worked through a lesson prepared by Global Game Changers and stock cards were provided for students to write, draw, and design, sharing what they find SUPER about the volunteers who helped bring fun to the community.
-Classrooms hosted dialogues on the importance of volunteerism and explored how being a volunteer Ignites Good! for our community.
+Classrooms hosted dialogues on the importance of volunteerism and explored how to IGNITE GOOD!™ for their community.
 Ultimately, the project focused on empowering civically-minded community members of the students encouraging them to envision themselves as future volunteers for KDF events.

 Through the distribution of OGO J.A.R.s in 2018, students felt empowered to practice recognition in their own lives.
 The project was facilitated in 180 public, private, and independent school across Louisville/Jefferson County, where over 115,000 K-12 students recognized the efforts of 6,500 educational staff.